local-motion/product/functionality/playgroundworkspace/2_execution_phase_specifications.md

 Any volunteer is able to detonate the social media confetti.
 (CHECK: or show the date be established in advance?)

+TODO: Check whether this kind of facility comply with the terms&conditions of the social media platforms we use.

 ## Action 3: Make it visible
 To make it clear to the community that the playground will be/is smoke-free, it should be shown:
 - The playground's policy should reflect this.
 The playground manager can indicate to the system that this has been done.